(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Word of warning: when the tour guide tells you to secure all small items (like wallets and phones), take them seriously.
 One of our riders ended up with credit cars and driver’s license shredded up in the fan of the boat!

 Make it a day with the ferry ride to the other side of the bay.
 Gulf Shores is the more traditional beach town, with lots of shops, restaurants, and activities to pack in a full day.
-Our favorite spot to visit there is Lulu’s, a restaurant owned by Jimmy Buffet’s sister.
-This restaurant is growing into a small chain, but the food is good and the vibe is great.
+Our favorite spot to visit is Lulu’s, a restaurant owned by Jimmy Buffet’s sister.
+This restaurant is growing into a small chain, but the food is delicious, and the restaurant has a fun, beachy vibe.

 Where To Eat on the Island

-One of my favorite things to do on Dauphin Island is eat!
-We’re always on the island for the full week, so we like to mix things up while we’re there.
-We always stop at our favorite restaurants, pick up local seafood to cook at home or catch some of our own.
+One of my favorite things to do on Dauphin Island is to eat!
+We’re always on the island for the entire week, so we like to mix things up while we’re there.
+We always stop at our favorite restaurants, pick up local seafood to cook at home, or catch some of our own.

 The Best Restaurants on Dauphin Island, Alabama